lslwong/portfolio/AI & Automation portfolio/README.md

 ---

-### Automation 1: Hourly & Daily Performance Tracker
+### Automation 1: Claude Hourly & Daily Performance Tracker Skill

 **What it does:** On demand or scheduled — pulls the full campaign table for the current day up to the current hour: spend by platform, installs, sign-ups, and other key user acquisition quality metrics.
 Compares against the same time window last week and yesterday.
 Calculates budget absorption and flags any metric deviating markedly from guardrails or WoW trends.